True Crime TV Shows Force Us To Face Society's Misdeeds — But Who Are They Really Helping?

 While Steel and Simmons couldn’t bring themselves to watch their trauma being rehashed on the screen, Joan (name changed to protect her privacy) says that watching last year’s underrated Netflix adaptation of Stephanie Land’s memoir Maid, in which she detailed her abuse and poverty as she struggled to provide a stable home for her young daughter, made her realise she was in an abusive relationship herself.

-"It took ten years and only in the last year [since watching Maid] did I realise my relationship was an abusive one," Joan tells Refinery29 Australia.
+"It took ten years and only in the last year [since watching Maid] did I realise my relationship was an abusive one," Joan tells Refinery29.

 "It took me some time to go through the series — this is definitely not binge-type viewing," she says.
 "The first episode I bawled; my heart was completely raw and open.
 I needed to sit in it for a couple of days before I could watch the next one.
 [Watching my experience reflected in Maid was] terrifying, but it also gave me hope.
 There was a shift within me and if those types of series can help one person, then I think it helps… even if it is triggering to watch."

-Dr. Marny Lishman, a Perth-based psychologist, tends to agree, telling Refinery29 Australia that "if a person has had to experience something similar in their past, and is reasonably comfortable to watch the show, having a shared experience with others and listening to other peoples’ stories and journeys of healing can be helpful."
+Psychologist Dr. Marny Lishman tends to agree, telling Refinery29 that "if a person has had to experience something similar in their past, and is reasonably comfortable to watch the show, having a shared experience with others and listening to other peoples’ stories and journeys of healing can be helpful."

 Advertisement